 I have been vaccinated abroad with a vaccine not approved in the EU.
 Am I classed as fully vaccinated in Germany?

-Who comes into question for a booster shot with a COVID-19 vaccine?
+Who is a candidate for a booster shot with a COVID-19 vaccine?

-As the protection provided by vaccination diminishes over time, it is essential to get a booster shot to refresh the immune response and assure ongoing protection against serious progression of COVID-19 infections.
+As the protection provided by vaccination diminishes over time, it is essential to get a booster shot to refresh the immune response and assure ongoing protection against serious illness from COVID-19 infection.

-A third vaccination (booster shot) provides even more effective protection against illness and should be given after a period of at least three months after the second vaccination.
+A third vaccination (booster shot) provides even more effective protection against serious illness and should be given at an interval of six months after the second vaccination.

-An mRNA vaccine should be administered for booster shots, regardless of which vaccine was administered in the course of the previous vaccination.
+An mRNA vaccine should be administered for booster shots, regardless of which coronavirus vaccine was used previously.

 The Permanent Vaccination Commission also recommends that: